Key Highlights: Brick Wall Costs

 | Decorative or feature wall | £200 – £350 |

-MyBuilder-Tip: The cost varies significantly based on factors such as the size of the area, the complexity of the job, and the materials used, so it’s important to talk to different tradespeople and get their professional advice.
+MyBuilder Tip: The cost varies significantly based on factors such as the size of the area, the complexity of the job, and the materials used, so it's worth talking to different tradespeople and getting their advice.

 Find bricklaying professionals

-Knowing how much the labour costs are for laying a brick wall is crucial for budgeting your project accurately.
+Knowing how much it costs to build a brick wall in terms of labour is important for budgeting your project accurately.

 On average, bricklaying costs range from £150 to £300 per m², depending on both the complexity of the design and the expertise of the tradespeople.